Ward Moore: Writer

-Moore is also known for the two short stories (since collected) "Lot" (1953) and "Lot's Daughter" (1954) which are postapocalyptic tales with parallels to the Bible.
+Moore is also known for the two short stories (since collected) "Lot" (1953) and "Lot's Daughter" (1954), which are postapocalyptic tales with parallels to the Bible.
 His short story "Adjustment", in which an ordinary man adjusts to a never-never land in which his wishes are fulfilled and makes the environment adjust to him as well, has been reprinted several times.

+Another postapocalyptic story is Moore's 1951 story "Flying Dutchman", which uses the myth of the Flying Dutchman – a legendary ship supposed to be doomed to forever wander the oceans and never reach port – as a metaphor for an automated bomber which continues to fly over an Earth where humanity long since totally destroyed itself and all life in a nuclear war.

 Biography

 Moore was born in Madison, New Jersey, a western suburb of New York City.
 His parents were Jewish and had married in 1902, the previous year.
 His grandfather Joseph Solomon Moore (1821–1892) had been a successful German-born commission merchant and the statistician of the New York custom house, the author of several books on the tariff question and a friend of Carl Schurz.
 Five months after Ward Moore's birth, he moved with his parents to Montreal, where his mother's family lived.
-In 1913 they returned to New York.
+In 1913, they returned to New York.

 Moore's parents divorced and remarried around this time, and his father died in 1916.
 His mother's second husband and Moore's stepfather was the noted German jazz band leader Julian Fuhs.
-Moore attended De Witt Clinton High School in New York, where according to one widely repeated story he was expelled for antiwar activity during World War I; elsewhere he claimed that he dropped out of school in order to write.
+Moore attended De Witt Clinton High School in New York, where—according to one widely repeated story—he was expelled for antiwar activity during World War I; elsewhere, he claimed that he dropped out of school in order to write.
 He later attended Columbia College.